6omen6/ChatAi-workspace/README.md

 - To use a mock AI service, set `UseMockAI` to `true`
 - To use a real AI service (e.g., OpenAI), update the API key and other settings
+- **Important**: Never commit real API keys to the repository.
+Use the template file `appsettings.template.json` as a reference and store your actual keys in `appsettings.Development.json` which is excluded from git

 ## Running the Application